klyshko/klyshko.github.io/_pages/cv.md

 **Computational Biophysicist, Biotech R&D, AI/ML Specialist**

-As a Ph.D. in computational biophysics with a strong industry background (2+ years) in Biotech and Data Science, I am committed to translating complex research into practical solutions that advance scientific and medical communities.
+As a Ph.D. in computational biophysics with a strong industry background (7+ years in total) in Biotech and Data Science, I am committed to translating complex research into practical solutions that advance scientific and medical communities.
 Along with strong quantitative skills, I have extensive experience in data visualization, scientific communication and mentoring.

 My doctoral research centred on exploring protein dynamics and allostery using molecular simulations and advanced statistical techniques.
 During my academic career, I developed novel simulation methods and analysis tools for protein structural data, with direct applications in protein engineering for the biotech industry.